The Bible and violence: The Book of Judges and violence against women

 Violence against women appears throughout the Old Testament.
 Many have attributed this to a patriarchal society, while some scholars say the problem stems from the larger context of a male dominated culture.
-Women are treated in differing ways in the Bible.
+However, women are treated in differing ways in the Bible.
 For example, the Book of Judges includes the judge Deborah, who was honored, as well as two of the most egregious examples in the Bible of violence against women: Jephthah’s daughter (Judg.
 11:29–40) and the Levite’s concubine (Judg.
 19).

-Scholar author Phyllis Trible looks at these instances from the perspective of the victim making their pathos palpable, underlying their human reality, and the tragedy of their stories.
+Scholar author Phyllis Trible looks at these instances from the perspective of the victim, thus making their pathos palpable, underlining their human reality and the tragedy of their stories.
 Some feminist critiques of Judges say the Bible gives tacit approval to violence against women by not speaking out against these acts.

 O'Connor says women in the Old Testament generally serve as points of reference for the larger story, yet the book of Judges abounds with stories where women play the main role.
 O'Connor explains the significance of this, saying: "The period between the death of Joshua and the anointing of Saul...was a period of uncertainty and danger... lack of human leadership is viewed as disastrous, for when "every one does what is right in their own eyes, the results are awful".

 Beginning with the larger context, the decline of Israel during this period can be traced by following the deteriorating status of women and the violence done to them.
 The promise of life in the land turns into chaos and violence.
 The biblical authors see this as the effect of the absence of authority such as a king (Judges 21:25): violence against women occurs when government fails and social upheaval occurs.